 Be kind to the birds.
 Not only do birds enliven your garden, they are your friends.
 Birds eat caterpillars all spring and

 summer.
 So, during the coldest months when much of their food has disappeared or is buried under snow, put out seed and suet feeders.
 They’ll you and pay back your kindness come spring.

 Once poinsettias have started to lose their bracts, it's time to toss them.

-Toss holiday poinsettias as soon as they begin to drop leaves.
+Toss your holiday poinsettias as soon as they begin to drop leaves.
 It’s a tropical plant that requires a greenhouse to survive, let alone re-bloom, in New England.
-Once those bracts are gone, you’re left with a spindly, leggy plant that is toxic to pets.
+Once those bracts are gone, you’re only left with a spindly, leggy plant that is toxic to pets.

 Only water a houseplant if the soil is not damp an inch below the surface.

 Water sparingly between now and spring.
 If you keep your houseplants constantly wet (overwatered), they become a perfect breeding ground for fungus gnats.
 Those gnats, in turn, will quickly look for other plants to colonize.
 Allow soil in the pot to dry out somewhat between waterings.

 Make a plan this winter for a small, new garden for 2023.